-The ADA/Title VI Nondiscrimination Program Coordinators report to the Deputy Civil Rights Director.
-The ADA/Title VI Nondiscrimination Program Coordinator's oversight includes both the day-to-day implementation of the Title VI Nondiscrimination Program as well as the External ADA Program implementation.
+The ADA/Title VI Nondiscrimination Program Coordinators report to the External Civil Rights Programs Manager.
+The ADA/Title VI Nondiscrimination Program Coordinator's oversight includes both the day-to-day implementation of the Title VI Program as well as the External ADA Program implementation.
 The ADA/Title VI Nondiscrimination Program Coordinator is the department expert whose responsibilities include:

-- 1. Delegated authority to have a direct line of communication to the ADOT Director. - Providing guidance and technical assistance on Title VI matters with overall program responsibility for preparing required reports regarding Title VI compliance and initiating activities including developing procedures, monitoring and: - a.
+- 1. Delegated authority to have a direct line of communication to the ADOT Director. - 2.
+Providing guidance and technical assistance on Title VI matters with overall program responsibility for preparing required reports regarding Title VI compliance and initiating activities including developing procedures, monitoring and: - a.
 Promptly resolving deficiencies and documenting remedial action within a reasonable period of time not to exceed 90 days. - b.
-Collecting statistical data (race, color, national origin and low-income status) of participants in and beneficiaries of ADOT programs.
+Collecting statistical data (race, color, national origin and low-income status) of participants in and beneficiaries of ADOT programs. - c.

-- c.
 Identifying and eliminating discrimination when found to exist. - 3.
 Ensuring the Title VI Assurances are signed by the current ADOT Director. - 4.
 Complying with ADOT's procedures to investigate Title VI complaints filed with ADOT against its subrecipients; investigate and address complaints filed against ADOT under non-FHWA funded programs. - 5.
 Forwarding all FHWA-related discrimination Title VI complaints filed with ADOT against ADOT or its subrecipients to the FHWA Arizona Division Office. - 6.
-Conducting Title VI reviews of program areas: Planning and Programming, Procurement and Contract Services, Communications and Government Relations, Environmental Planning (EP), Right-of-Way (ROW), Transportation System Management and Operations (TSMO), Engineering Consultant Section (ECS), Construction Contract Administration, Research, Local Public Agency Section (LPA), Aviation Development and Planning, Business Engagement and Compliance (BECO), Project Management Group (PMG). - 7.
-Regularly reviewing ADOT program directives in coordination with State Program officials, and where applicable, including Title VI and related requirements.
-ADOT's ADA/Title VI Nondiscrimination Program Coordinator will meet this requirement through review of quarterly Liaison reports, which require reporting any proposed program directives.
-When it is determined that directives have Title VI implications, the ADA/Title VI Program Nondiscrimination Coordinator will work with the program area liaison and program area management to develop recommendations to ensure compliance is achieved. - 8.
+Conducting Title VI reviews of program areas: Planning and Programming, Procurement and Contract Services, Communications and Community Relations, Environmental Planning (EP),

+Right-of-Way (ROW), Transportation System Management and Operations (TSMO), Engineering Consultant Section (ECS), Contracts and Specifications, Construction Contract Administration, Research, Local Public Agency Section (LPA), Business Engagement and Compliance (BECO), Project Management Group (PMG), and Alternative Delivery/Major Projects.

+- 7. Regularly reviewing ADOT program directives in coordination with State Program officials, and where applicable, including Title VI and related requirements.
+ADOT's ADA/Title VI Nondiscrimination Program Coordinator meets this requirement through review of quarterly Liaison reports, which require reporting any proposed program directives.
+When it is determined that directives have Title VI implications, the ADA/Title VI Program Nondiscrimination Coordinator works with the program area liaison and program area management to develop recommendations to ensure compliance is achieved. - 8.
 Conducting and coordinating Title VI training for ADOT. - 9.
 Preparing and submitting an annual Title VI Implementation Plan and Title VI report of accomplishments for the past year and goals for next year to FHWA. - 10.
-Updating the Title VI program plans as necessary and submitting to Department of Transportation authorities such as FHWA, FAA, FTA, FMCSA, and NHTSA. - 11.
+Updating the Title VI Program plans as necessary and submitting to USDOT authorities such as FHWA, FAA, FTA, FMCSA, and NHTSA. - 11.
 Developing Title VI information for distribution to the general public in other languages, as needed. - 12.
 Monitoring public participation and awareness of Title VI policies and procedures for their effectiveness in reaching the public. - 13.
-Developing and overseeing implementation of ADOT's Limited English Proficiency (LEP) Plan. - 14.
-Monitoring the review of National Environmental Policy Act (NEPA) documents to ensure compliance with Environmental Justice (EJ) Executive Order 12898, Limited English Proficiency (LEP) Executive Order 13166 and Title VI.
+Developing and overseeing implementation of ADOT's LEP Plan. - 14.
+Monitoring the review of National Environmental Policy Act (NEPA) documents to ensure compliance with EJ, LEP, and Title VI.